Backpacking Kenya: Packing Essentials

 Pack Clothes with Comfort Rather Than Fashion in Mind

 Most will probably start their packing by trying to figure out what to wear.
 Try to find “clever clothes”.
-That means items which double up and are usable for more than one purpose.
+That means items that double up and are usable for more than one purpose.
 Pick colors and patterns that don’t show dirt easily, as you’ll most likely wash by hand most times.
 If you can, get a few items with mosquito repellent fabric, too.

 Bring your old, well-worn shoes and always make sure you wear clean socks.
 Sturdier hiking-type boots are also useful to have, as are perhaps a pair of cheap flip-flops for the shower or the nighttime short walk.